-The Corporate Services Group supports IPOS in developing and implementing strategic policies and programmes to facilitate IPOS' progress as an employer of choice through a culture of excellence.
+The Corporate Services Group supports IPOS in developing and implementing strategic organisation policies and programmes.
+The Group comprises:

-The Finance Department comprises Finance, Corporate Planning and Procurement & Administration teams.
-We ensure IPOS' financial resources are efficiently managed through proper allocation of resources and funds management; as well as administering critical support to ensure seamless IPOS' daily operations and adherence to public sector governance rules.
+The Finance Department is made up of Finance, Administration and Procurement teams.
+The department ensures IPOS' financial resources are efficiently managed through proper allocation of resources and funds management, as well as administers support to IPOS' daily operations.

-The Information Technology Department provides InfoComm Technology (ICT) services which include policy development, planning and project management services to ensure the deployment and support of secured, reliable and robust business applications, eServices and infrastructure (desktop, communication and network).
-We aim to enable and empower IPOS to achieve its mission by strategising and deploying ICT solutions in alignment with iGovernment plan, and through close collaborations with our various user departments.
+The Information Technology Department provides InfoComm Technology (ICT) services to ensure the deployment and support of secured, reliable and robust business applications, eServices and IT infrastructure.

 Hearings and Mediation Group